Matt11g/BoogieCodeGen/README.md

 # Boogie Code Generation with Large Language Model (LoRA Fine-tuning)

-This project demonstrates how to use a Large Language Model (specifically StarCoder2-3B) to generate Boogie code, and how to fine-tune the model using LoRA (Low-Rank Adaptation) for improved Boogie code generation capabilities.
+This project demonstrates how to use a Large Language Model to generate Boogie code, and how to fine-tune the model using LoRA (Low-Rank Adaptation) for improved Boogie code generation capabilities.

 ## File Structure

 *   `boogie_code_generator.py`: Contains the `generate_code` function for generating Boogie code using a pre-trained or fine-tuned model.
-*   `boogie_finetuned_code_generator.py`: Contains the `generate_code` function for generating Boogie code using the **LoRA fine-tuned StarCoder2-3B model**.
+*   `boogie_finetuned_code_generator.py`: Contains the `generate_code` function for generating Boogie code using the **LoRA fine-tuned model**.
 This script loads and utilizes the fine-tuned LoRA adapters.
-*   `boogie_lora_finetune.py`: Contains the code for LoRA fine-tuning of StarCoder2-3B on a Boogie code dataset.
+*   `boogie_finetune.py`: Contains the code for LoRA fine-tuning of a specific model on a Boogie code dataset.
 *   `model_config.py`: Contains configuration parameters for the model, LoRA, and training.
 *   `requirements.txt`: Lists the Python library dependencies for the project.
 *   `README.md`: This file, providing a project overview.